Pre-Columbian Art in Ecuador and the Surprising Question It Asks

 But what is gold really and what is its point?
 It’s decorative, clearly, and that’s about it.

-Except, of course, to the conquistadores, it meant wealth as they stripped and shipped the metal back to Europe, making Spain the wealthiest and most powerful nation in the world at the time.
+Except, of course, to the conquistadores, it meant power.
+They stripped and shipped the metal back to Europe, making Spain the wealthiest and most powerful nation in the world at the time.

 That so many pre-Columbian cultures used it for decoration seems far more sensible than locking it in a vault and never letting it see the light.